thomasjpfan/scikit-learn-debugging-python3.11/README.md

-# scikit-learn Debugging Python 3.11
+# scikit-learn Debugging Python 3.11 on Linux

 This are instructions for debugging for Linux.